d0tTino/Culture/README.md

 Once the server is running, visit `http://localhost:5173/memory` to explore agent memories using the **Memory Explorer** page.
+Visit `/storyboard` to view the live Storyboard showing agent actions.

 Prettier formatting is configured via `.prettierrc`.
 Format UI code with: